-Has pleasant smell.
+Has a pleasant smell.
 Around-the-neck design delivers instant relief to those suffering from neck and back pain or migraines.
-Comfortable weight allows users to wear this for extended time.
-Comes nicely packaged and is made of durable and soft fabric.
+Comfortable weight allows users to wear this for an extended time.
+Made of durable and soft fabric.

 Wrap does not have a closure, so it may slip out of place from time to time.

 Fleece material is soft, which is especially important for those with skin sensitivities.
 Has a pleasant scent.
 Stays warm for a decent amount of time after only 2 minutes in the microwave.
-Pad is flexible, allowing users to place it in a precise location.
+Flexibility allows users to place it in a precise location.